You can reach a caring community resource specialist by calling 2-1-1.

 Allied Wellness Center

 2225 Allied Dr Ste 2 Madison WI 53711

 2705 East Washington Avenue Second Floor Madison, WI 53704

 Dane County Human Resources

 1819 Aberg Ave Madison, WI 53704

 To qualify free or low-cost health insurance for your child call 1-877-KIDS-NOW or go to http://www.insurekidsnow.gov

-- All food needs to be cut into small bite-sized pieces
+- Toddlers can be served most table foods if cut into small pieces

 If you are worried about the health, safety, and/or welfare of a child, please contact child protective services.